asciifaceman/supertooled/README.md

 # Supertooled
 A Chrome extension that converts the Image links in supertool.com for sale lists to in-line images for ease of browsing.

+# Permissions
+Only requires `Storage` permissions to save settings.

 # Installation

 ### From Source